Security-Onion-Solutions/securityonion-docs/performance.rst

 Elastic
 -------
 You will want to make sure that each part of the pipeline is operating at maximum efficiency.
-Depending on your configuration, this may include :ref:`filebeat`, :ref:`logstash`, :ref:`redis`, and :ref:`elasticsearch`.
+Depending on your configuration, this may include :ref:`elastic-agent`, :ref:`logstash`, :ref:`redis`, and :ref:`elasticsearch`.